SinisterGeico/Pycracka/README.md

 # Pycracka.py
 - it is the engine that powers pycracka_app.py
-- cannot be in the same directory as pycracka_app.py
+- imported to pycracka_app.py as a module

 # Pycracka_app.py
 - This is the thing you actually run.